 - Requiring pre-approval for taking days off

-- A limit on the number of vacation days an employee can take in a row
+- A limit on the number of days an employee can take in a row for vacation

 - Vacation “blackouts” or restricted days that are not available as time off